Foreign Investment and Trade in the United States

 - Be actively involved in developing or directing the investment enterprise through at least 50 percent ownership or managerial control.

 Unlike the EB-5 green card requirements, the E2 nonimmigrant visa sets no minimum amount of investment or job creation criteria, making it an attractive alternative to the stricter permanent visa application.
+So, how much should you invest (spend)?
+There is no hard and fast rule around this, but an E2 investment greater than $100,000 generally has more chances of success.
+While investments below this amount are acceptable, your application may face more scrutiny and is riskier in this climate.

 E Treaty Visa Application Process